-In its OIP, the licensee stated that the procedures and guidelines for SAWA implementation will be developed per guidance provided in NEI 13-02, Sections 1.3 and 6.1.2.
-The NRC staff reviewed the Peach Bottom OIP section which describes elements and action items in support of SAWA implementation.
-The staff agrees that the information provided will support completing the SAWA procedures and guidelines in support of SAWA implementation.
+In its OIP, the licensee described elements and action items regarding procedures for SAWA implementation and noted that these procedures will be developed per guidance provided in NEI13-02, Sections 1.3 and 6.1.2.
+The NRC staff reviewed the LaSalle OIP section which describes elements and action items and agrees that the information provided will support completing the SAWA procedures and guidelines in support of SAWA implementation.
 This appears to be in accordance with NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01 as an acceptable means for implementing applicable requirements of Order EA-13-109.